- February 7, 2019

 - University Club, 219 Benefit St, Providence, RI 02903

 What are the merits–and demerits–of the so-called “Benedict Option,” especially in light of the 2018 scandals in the Catholic Church?
 To what extent do the conditions of the Church today necessitate some sort of Benedict Option–a tactical retreat from the world in favor of intentional communities of faith?
 Join for a conversation between George Weigel (Ethics and Public Policy Center), James Keating (Providence College), and Lee Oser (novelist, College of the Holy Cross).
-Part of the Portsmouth Institute’s Catholicism & Culture Symposia Series, the panelists will consider the purpose of Catholic education, Catholic art as a means of persuasion, and the future of the Church.
+Part of the Portsmouth Institute’s Catholicism & Culture Symposia Series, the panelists will consider Catholic education, Catholic art, and the future of the Church in relation to the Benedict Option.

 5:30 pm: Doors open for reception